 - Draw annotations to make feedback clearer and more visual

-- Add references and important assets as attachments to comments
+- Add references and important assets as attachments, or edit comments for a clear and straightforward feedback

-- Tag people in a comment thread to bring them into the conversation
+- Tag and add people in a comment thread to bring them into the conversation

 - Post team-only comments and replies to talk privately with your teammates